Four Tips for Managing Difficult Client Conversations

 Some clients may be angry regardless of what you do.
 Clients may see us as part of a system that doesn't have their best interests in mind.
 They may have stereotypical notions of divorce lawyers or how criminal defense attorneys operate.
 We don't need to take it personally when these clients view us with distrust.

 Instead, focus on how you can best represent the client.
-You can vent afterwards.
+You can vent after they are gone.

 While you can't spend your whole life dealing with a problem client (some expect you to) you can still make sure you are doing everything by the book.
 Keep the client informed.
 Help them understand what's going on by explaining everything as simply as possible.
 Set timelines, including when to expect communications from you and the next steps in the process.
 Don't trust that they will remember anything you've told them; document as much as possible.